-Example FIFO generation mode
+Example FIFO acquisition mode

-This example shows the main loop of a FIFO generation.
+This example shows the main loop of a FIFO acquisition.
 The example is a part of the FIFO examples that are available for each board on CD.
-The example simply calls a routine for output data calculation and counts the buffers that has been processed.
+The example simply counts the buffers when it receives a new buffer from the driver and returns control immideately back to the driver.

-FIFO generation example:
+FIFO acquisition example: